 The #92 of Blake Gaither and the #24 of Chris Tullis were having a great battle for the fourth position after the restart.
 Finally, on lap 14 the two got together in turn 1 and both spun.
 Gaither went off the back into the grass in turn 2 but Tullis ended up stopped and blocking the track in turn two.
 The #49 of Alex Leverette who had been sent to the rear after the first caution and #28 of Mike Silvey were racing door to door when they came around turn 1 to find Tullis blocking the track.
 Leverette and Silvey spun and slammed into tullis.
 This severely damaged all three cars.
 This ended the night for Tullis and Silvey, but Leverette was able to continue.
 The 92 of Gaither was charged with the caution and sent to the rear for the restart.

 Lap 15 running order was #32, #2, #9, #64 #16.

 The #16 of David Hodges, running 5th at the time, slowed and pulled into the pits on lap #20.

 On lap 21 the #92 of Gaither got by the #64 car of Barker for 5th place.

-The race ended with Dutton taking his fourth win of the season.
+The race ended with Dutton taking his third win of the season.
 This win also helped him stretch his point lead to 7 points over Chris Dilbeck with only one race remaining.